 Teaching and learning methods

-The precise units available vary according to student preference and availability of teaching faculty but the following are indicative of the sort of topics that will be on offer.
+The precise courses vary according to student preference and availability of teaching faculty but the following are indicative of the types of courses that will be on offer.

 1.Accident & Emergency/Intensive Care (combined SSU)